 That night we walked all of 300 metres into town looking for dinner.
 We found the Kuruah RSL and headed in for our second RSL meal of the day.
 We weren’t too disappointed though – with the little ‘locals’ card we’d gotten when booking our room, drinks prices were $10.10 for a round.
 We kept ourselves amused and watched in amazement as someone won 2 full sized footballs on the claw machine, and then was unable to get them out due to the anti-tampering construction.
 It took at least 30 minutes and 4 people trying before a young lady that worked at the bar managed to get both of the balls out.
 Hours of entertainment at the Karuah RSL on a Saturday night.

 We’d managed to get in about 4.50pm, which is good because the place really started getting busy.
 The Karuah RSL Chinese Restaurant must be the busiest place on the north coast of NSW, with people wandering in prior to the 5.30 opening even though the lights were off.
 We ended up getting a meal there much later that night and the food was okay.
-We were just packing up and thinking of what to do next when Ollie projectile vomited everywhere and we took that as a queue to leave.
+We were just packing up and thinking of what to do next when Ollie projectile vomited everywhere and we took that as a cue to leave.
 Given we could have been camping that night, a motel room with a shower wasn’t such a bad choice.
 We walked (stumbled) back to the motel past a very spooky cemetery and had a decent nights sleep, although with a early wakeup from Ollie around 5.30am. (this becomes a theme throughout the trip).

 The only other notable thing that happened that first day was our fuel economy.
 13.14L/100km is exceptionally good for the van, although rubbish for literally any other car built this century.
 We put it down to the pumped up tyres and maybe a downhill run from Canberra to Sydney.